cam-798/ML-coursework/README.md

 # ML-coursework
-Machine learning coursework for Applied Machine Learning Systems ELEC0134
+<h1>Machine learning coursework for Applied Machine Learning Systems ELEC0134</h1>

 Project aim : To develop multiple machine learning models for classifying images of brain tumors (2 binary models, one non-deep learning approach and one deep learning appraoch and one multi-class model) and tune the models to achieve "good" performance.